Hermes slips as European shares dip below multi-year highs

 “But I don’t think this will change the longer-term picture for the DAX, which should continue to perform well going forward,” added Perry.

-The pan-European FTSEurofirst 300 was down by 0.7 percent at 1,592.93 points going into the close of the trading session, below 7-1/2 year highs reached last week.
+The pan-European FTSEurofirst 300 was down by 0.4 percent at 1,597.78 points going into the middle of the trading session.

-The index has soared 17 percent, helped by the European Central Bank’s decision to buy back government bonds to inject more liquidity into markets and boost the region’s economy.
+The index has soared 17 percent, helped by the European Central Bank’s decision to buy back government bonds, in order to inject more liquidity into markets and boost the region’s economy.

 “The macro newsflow in Europe is quite positive, but after such a rally the market needs to catch its breath.
 At this point a pause is needed, while the medium-term trend remains very positive,” said IG France chief market analyst Alexandre Baradez.